-12.1 Physical disability arising during the tournament shall allow a contestant to withdraw after examination and verification of the injury in an agreement between the Tournament Physician, the Tatami Chief Referee and the tournament Head Referee.
-This decision is final and must be documented in the passport (in case of a KO to the head).
+- 12.1 Physical disability arising during the tournament shall allow a contestant to withdraw after examination and verification of the injury in an agreement between the Tournament Physician, the Tatami Chief Referee and the tournament Head Referee.
+This decision is final and must be documented in the passport (in case of a KO to the head). - 12.2 If the competitor is unsafe due to technical inability, injure or fatigue the coach has the right to stop his/her competitor by crossing the hands.
+The opponent will win by Ippon.